 User experience or UX design is a concept that gets thrown around a lot in 21st-century sales and marketing, and for good reason.
 It deals with the strategic arrangement of pages and functions on a website or application to establish meaningful interactions with your customers.
 How you implement it could make or break your business.

-Thankfully, there are tools you can use to aid the critical process of designing your UX.
+Thankfully, there are UX design tools you can use to aid the critical process of designing your user experience.
 Chief among these is the user flow diagram, which we’ll be discussing below.
-Keep reading to learn more about this handy visualization tool and how you can make one with Venngage’s diagram maker
+Keep reading to learn more about this handy visualization tool and how you can make one with Venngage’s diagram maker.

 Our smart diagrams can be customized through a drag-and-drop editor so you can easily make your own user flow diagram even without design experience.